 *If you would like to reserve the clubhouse, please contact Director Eugene Melvin at 570-732-4018 or e-mail him at [email protected]

-*If you see trash or debris, but cannot move it yourself, please notify the association via an e-mail ([email protected]) or leave a message at 570-722-2400.
+*If you see trash or debris, but cannot move it yourself, please notify the association via an e-mail ([email protected]).
+You can also leave a message or text at 570-218-9790.
 Thanks!

 *We are having issues with bears in the community.